Jaredslocker21/yourcommunity/README.md

 ### Colour-Scheme

 The main color schemes for the website is a clean white background (#ffffff).
 Black font rgb(17, 17, 17), violet alert messages rgb (17, 17, 17), button text and hover affects to add a hint of color to the website.
+The Logo, Hero Image and Favicon have a colorful red thread through through out the website and I am lucky to have found matching content that represents the idea of the blog.
+WE ARE ALL COLORFUL PEOPLE AND WE NEED bright imagery in todays world.

 ### Typography
+I am using a default HTML Typography that is New Times Roman and it one of the safest Fonts to use.
+I really like New Times Roman it is simple clean and does not distract from the members info and writings.

 ### Imagery

-The Website logo was was taken from Adobe Stock and a license wsa purchased for up too 500,000 views.
+The Website logo was was taken from Adobe Stock and a license was purchased for up too 500,000 views.

 The hero image was taken from Adobe Stock and a license was purchased for up too 500,000 views.